 My Personal Experiences Studying Physiology

-In most international European medical schools, where the curriculum is not systems-based, physiology is a second year subject.
-At my University it is taught separately to Anatomy but both subjects finals occur at the end of the same semester.
-Hence complementing each other well.
+In most international European medical schools, where the curriculum is not systems-based, physiology is a second-year subject.
+At my University, it is taught separately from anatomy but both subject’s finals occur at the end of the same semester.

 Knowing your anatomy well will certainly help your physiology (and vice versa).
-But, as mentioned earlier, physiology requires more effort in the understanding.
-This was true at least in my case.
+But, as mentioned earlier, physiology requires more effort in understanding.
+This was true at least in my case!

-What helped me personally was to use video explainers for some of the more difficult concepts; hemodynamics, acid-base relationships etc. This enabled me to better visualise what was happening in the body, as well as to see the tricky physics formulas as an image rather than mathematical notation.
+What helped me personally was to use video explainers for some of the more difficult concepts; hemodynamics, acid-base relationships, etc. This helped me to better visualize what was happening in the body, as well as to see the tricky physics formulas in action.

 Image credit: Robina Weermeijer at Unsplash